jtladner/Scripts/strand_specific_coverage/strandspec_covplot/readme.md

   --useR2               Use this flag if you want use R2 instead of R1 [false] --useUnpaired         Use this flag if you want use reads not specified as
                         R1 or R2 [false]
-  -q MAPQ, --mapq=MAPQ  minimum mapping quality to be used [20] --noIndivPlots        Use this flag if you do not want to create plots for
+  --noIndivPlots        Use this flag if you do not want to create plots for
                         individual bams [false]
   ```